 - Helps seniors and adults with disabilities remain or return to their community because of a disability, an illness or accident, or to transition from an institution back to the community

-If you would like more information about the Living Well With A Disability Program, please contact Pam Auer, Director of Living Well Services at email@example.com or call CILCP’s toll-free Live Well Hotline at 1-877-865-4893.
+If you would like more information about the Living Well With A Disability Program, please contact Pam Auer, Director of Community Engagement & Advocacy at email@example.com or call CILCP toll-free at 1-800-323-6060 x 226.